 The core of the programme is an eight-month research project, conducted within one of the University's internationally recognised research groups.
 Opportunities will be available in laboratory or clinical-based investigations.
 If you have a specific research area you wish to pursue, please discuss with the Programme Directors at the time of application.

 The programme is suitable for medical, dental and veterinary students interested in pursuing a research-intensive intercalation option after three years of study.
 It is also suitable for graduates in medicine, dentistry, veterinary science and bioscience subjects who wish to develop their research skills.

 Students with a particular interest in cardiovascular medicine can study the MRes Health Sciences Research (Translational Cardiovascular Medicine).
-In addition to the units listed above (except the Project Proposal), you will be able choose two of the following:
+In addition to the units listed within the Programme Structure (except the Project Proposal), you will be able choose two of the following:

 You will conduct a cardiovascular-related research project.

 Students with a particular interest in renal medical sciences can study the MRes Health Sciences Research (Renal).
-In addition to the units listed above (except Project Proposal), you will be required to take the Introduction to Renal Sciences unit.
+In addition to the units listed within the Programme Structure (except Project Proposal), you will be required to take the Introduction to Renal Sciences unit.

 Research projects on this pathway will be renal-focused, taking the form of a fundamental bioscience project, translational research, or an epidemiological population health study (in partnership with the UK Renal Registry).
 There is an additional option to undertake a clinical placement, shadowing adult or paediatric nephrologists during inpatient and outpatient consultations.

 Unit 1: Introduction to Research in Health Sciences Research (10 credits) - This unit will introduce general research principles and experimental design to provide a foundation for your studies and research dissertation.